 Rudolph Gordon School (K-8), Greenville County Schools

-In 2015, Greenville County Schools decided to convert Rudolph Gordon Elementary School to a K-8 facility and dramatically expand capacity to 1,600 students, an increase of 750 seats.
-Partnering closely with McMillan Pazdan Smith on the project, the district organized the design intent around their academic program and curriculum — a project-based learning environment with emphasis on teamwork, group projects, and career-focused technology.
+Greenville County Schools converted Rudolph Gordon Elementary School into a K-8 facility and dramatically expanded capacity to 1,600 students, an increase of 750 seats.
+The district’s project-based learning environment with an emphasis on teamwork, group projects, and workforce technology was the design inspiration.

-To maximize the project-based capabilities of the curriculum, each of the four grade areas are designed as a pod of six classrooms around a central shared workspace for group projects.
-Two major labs provide students access to equipment similar to that found in the region’s numerous advanced manufacturing businesses, including 3D printers, work tables, compressed air hoses, and exhaust fans.
+To maximize the project-based capabilities of the curriculum, pods of six classrooms are in each of the four grade areas.
+Operable petitions allow the space to open up around a shared workspace for group projects.
+The central commons area allows for instruction, for small and large groups, break-out study spaces, with soft flexible seating.
+Each pod has two manufacturing labs that provides students access to equipment similar to that found in the region’s numerous advanced manufacturing businesses, including 3D printers, worktables, compressed air hoses, and exhaust fans.
 Roll-up style garage doors allow manufacturers to drive equipment in and out of the labs as needed.

-The new building includes a cafeteria and a larger combination gymnasium and auditorium, as well as consolidated office space for the school’s administration.
-A secure courtyard between the wings creates space for two circular outdoor classrooms.
-Planned athletic facilities include a football/soccer field with a track, tennis courts, a baseball field, and a softball field.
-Reconfigured driveways created separate drop-off loops for the lower and upper grades as well as a bus loop.
+Athletic facilities include a football/soccer field with a track, tennis courts, a baseball field, and a softball field.
+Reconfigured drives created separate drop-off loops for the lower and upper grades as well as a bus loop.

 Extensive use of glass throughout Rudolph Gordon School creates transparency and the modern aesthetic desired by the district.
 Cutting edge technology is integrated throughout the learning communities, including teacher and administrative support spaces.